eclipse-edc/IdentityHub/docs/developer/decision-records/2023-09-27-adoption_of_the_identity_and_trust_protocol/README.md

 To avoid potential conflicts with existing implementations (model classes, interfaces, etc.) the current state of the IdentityHub will be preserved in a separate branch.

-It's generally good practice to have the `main` branch reflect the most recent state of development, but there are other, more technical advantages as well:
+It's generally just good practice to have the `main` branch reflect the most recent state of development, but there are other, more technical advantages as well:

 - some GitHub actions only run on the `main` branch
+- dependabot only inspects the `main` branch
-- new workflows are only detected once they are on the `main` branch
+- new workflows are only detected once they are available on the `main` branch
 - cloning the repo by default clones the `main` branch
-- creating PRs targets the `main` branch - that would constitute a significant potential of PRs that target the wrong head branch
+- newly created PRs by default target the `main` branch.
+Doing ongoing dev work on any other branch would be a significant risk of PRs targeting the wrong head branch.
+While it's not a big issue, it can be an annoying one.

 ## Approach